shenwei356/LexicMap/docs/content/usage/utils/_index.md

-  genomes              View genome IDs in the index kmers                View k-mers captured by the masks masks                View masks of the index or generate new masks randomly merge-search-results Merge a query's search results in multiple indexes reindex-seeds        Recreate indexes of k-mer-value (seeds) data remerge              Rerun the merging step for an unfinished index seed-pos             Extract and plot seed positions via reference name(s)
+  genomes              View genome IDs in the index kmers                View k-mers captured by the masks masks                View masks of the index or generate new masks randomly merge-search-results Merge a query's search results from multiple indexes reindex-seeds        Recreate indexes of k-mer-value (seeds) data remerge              Rerun the merging step for an unfinished index seed-pos             Extract and plot seed positions via reference name(s)